By Charlotte Lowrie

 - Do the depth of field, focal length (lens or zoom setting), lighting, angle, and perspective enhance the composition?

-- Does the framing enhance the composition?
+- Does the crop enhance the composition?

 Questions that can help you evaluate whether focus and exposure settings are appropriate for an image include: